 The Graduate School conducts programs on the Bowman Gray campus (location of the Wake Forest School of Medicine) and the Reynolda campus (undergraduate college and associated graduate programs).
-On the Bowman Gray and affiliated campuses of the medical school, the Graduate School offers 8 PhD programs in biomedical sciences, and master's programs in addiction research and clinical health, biomedical engineering, biomedical science, comparative medicine, clinical and population translational sciences, health disparities in neuroscience-related disorders, and molecular medicine and translational science.
-The PhD
+On the Bowman Gray and affiliated campuses of the medical school, the Graduate School offers 8 PhD programs in biomedical sciences, and master's programs in 10 disciplines, including programs in addiction research and clinical health, biomedical science, clinical and population translational sciences, clinical research management, and healthcare leadership.
+The PhD programs in biology, chemistry, and physics, and Master's-only programs in twenty-two disciplines, ranging from bioethics, education, mathematics, religion and sustainability, are located on the Reynolda campus.
+The Graduate School also offers twelve joint degree programs in conjunction with the Wake Forest School of Medicine, Schools of Business, School of Divinity, and School of Law; as well as thirteen certificate programs.